10.7 Cybercrime

 But how did it all start?
 Watch the trailer below to begin that journey.

 The movie was “War Games.”
 It was released in 1983.
 Aside from it being old and one of my favorites growing up, it was important for its time because of who it influenced.
-President Ronald Reagan watched this movie while on vacation at Camp David and he was so intrigued by the movie’s thematic presence that he would immediately call a meeting of his top military advisors and ask the question “Is this possible?”
+President Ronald Reagan watched this movie while on vacation at Camp David, and he was so intrigued by the movie’s thematic presence that he immediately called a meeting of his top military advisors and asked the question, “Is this possible?”
 (Kaplan, 2016).
-The movie involves a high school youth who just wants to play some video games so he uses the Internet at the time to “hack into” what he thinks is a new gaming company.
+The movie involves a high school youth who just wants to play some video games, so he uses the Internet at the time to “hack into” what he thinks is a new gaming company.
 What he doesn’t realize is that what he unintentionally does is begin communicating with a Top-Secret military computer that simulates Global Nuclear scenarios deep inside a military installation.
-Ultimately the computer must learn the difference between what is real and what is just a game as the fate of world is in the balance.
+Ultimately, the computer must learn the difference between what is real and what is just a game as the fate of the world is in the balance.

 The Evolution of Cybercrime

 Electronic mail (E-mail) and Texting have morphed into new communication services that criminals are using to scam would-be victims.
-Phishing and Smishing are new methods of information gathering that are illegal and can trick a person into thinking that they are interacting with a legitimate service providers, unbeknownst to them they are being preyed upon by identity thieves.
+Phishing and Smishing are new methods of information gathering that are illegal and can trick a person into thinking that they are interacting with legitimate service providers; unbeknownst to them, they are being preyed upon by identity thieves.

 • Hacking – unauthorized use electronic equipment for the sole purpose of gaining access to restricted information